Coloby/quartz_notes/quartz_content/PublicNotes/Subconscious.md

 	-
 	- it's all stored here

+- It has no context - just tries to get a hold with the most desirable
+	- Tries to get dopamine, no matter the context, it doesn't have it
 - have a...
 	- give a problem/idea to your mind to attract related ideas
 		- Wrap it into emotions